Bearxcave/Bearxcave.github.io/_posts/2023-09-17-Deutsch-learnen.md

 ### Verb

-* Untrennbares Präfix: be-, ent- (often translated as un-, de-, dis-), emp-, er- (starts the action of the verb, creat verb from adj.), ge-
+* Untrennbares Präfix: be-, ent- (often translated as un-, de-, dis-), emp-, er- (starts the action of the verb, creats verb from adj.), ge-, miss-, ver- (change the direction of the verb, create verb from adj. or noun), zer-

 | be- |  |  |  |
 | ---- | ---- | ---- | ---- |